neurodata/brainlit/docs/index.rst

 .. _contents:

-Overview of mouselight
+Overview of brainlit
 =======================

-Mouselight is a Python package for reading and analyzing mouselight data.
+Brainlit is a Python package for reading and analyzing mouselight data.

 Documentation
 =============

-Mouselight is a Python package for reading and analyzing mouselight data.
+Brainlit is a Python package for reading and analyzing mouselight data.

 .. toctree::
     :maxdepth: 1